 This chainsaw on the other hand has a lot of metal inside that are anchored in the right places.
 But it is its metal crankcase which I appreciate the most in this chainsaw, since this will prevent melting the muffler if it ever gets loose.
 It is just so well designed on the inside that I had to recommend it.

 There are just 2 things I don’t like so much about the Remington Rebel Chainsaw.
-With one of them mainly being nit picky.
-That is the anti vibration system isn’t as smooth as some of the units I have used, which isn’t a big issue but thought I should mention it.
-The only other issue I have had with this chainsaw, is that it does leak chain oil when stored.
-Which isn’t a really a deal breaker to me since a lot of units do this, but again I had to mention it.
+With one of them mainly being nit-picky.
+That is the anti-vibration system isn’t as smooth as some of the units I have used, which isn’t a big issue but thought I should mention it.
+The only other issue I have had with this chainsaw is that it does leak chain oil when stored.
+This isn’t really a deal breaker to me since a lot of units do this, but again I had to mention it.

 Remingtons Best Features

 - This chainsaw starts really easy, especially on a cold start which is an important thing for myself and a lot of others.
 I don’t know how many times the cold start has brought down a lot of good chainsaws.

 - The 42cc 2 stroke engine is such a great engine, that I can’t really fault it.
 It has plenty of power and extremely reliable considering its a small chainsaw.

 - The construction of this unit is just incredible, and I am grateful that Remington went as far as they did on the inside.
 It was this incredible construction that makes it so reliable and durable.